DHTMLX/docs-spreadsheet/docs/api/spreadsheet_dateformat_config.md

 # dateFormat

-@short: sets the number of columns a spreadsheet will have on initialization
+@short: defines the format of dates in the spreadsheet

 @signature: {`dateFormat?: string;`}